cmd-stream/cmd-stream-go/README.md

 3. With it you can validate commands during the deserialization, so there is no need to deserialize invalid commands completely.

-You can find examples of using the cmd-stream-go in [cmd-stream-examples-go](https://github.com/cmd-stream/cmd-stream-examples-go).
+You can find examples of using cmd-stream-go in [cmd-stream-examples-go](https://github.com/cmd-stream/cmd-stream-examples-go).

 # Architecture